CARES ACT 45-DAY FUND REPORT

 The CARES Act Higher Education Emergency Relief Fund (HEERF) provides funding to institutions for emergency financial aid grants to students whose lives have been disrupted by the coronavirus pandemic.
-Below is Coastal Carolina University’s initial 30-Day report.
+Below is Coastal Carolina University’s 45-Day report.

 With regard to the CARES Act Section 18004(a) (1), Coastal Carolina University (CCU) acknowledges and assures that: